nokia/ntt/docs/conformance/remaining-work.md

 condition — one shape per behaviour-changing gated branch — instead of being open-ended.

+### 1u.
+Two more clock divergences, from auditing the remaining gated branches — FIXED 2026-09-14

+The §1v enumeration listed every branch that selects between the clocks.
+Four had not been probed; auditing them found two more divergences, and — worth as much — cleared two.

+**Cleared.** The `alt`/`interleave` snapshot freeze (testcase.go:1955,
+2096) and the PTC start barrier (interpreter.go:7916) agree on both paths.
+The freeze is the interesting negative: its gate is *inverted*, the freeze existing only on the real clock because the cooperative scheduler's single runner already excludes a mid-scan arrival.
+Two different mechanisms, one semantics — and a 25-round race probe never let a catch-all clause beat an earlier specific one on either path.

+**Divergence 1: a default that re-asserts a verdict went undetected under `--live`** (interpreter.go:9242).
+A fired default branch was detected two
+ways: directly, by a flag armed around the altstep evaluation, and indirectly, by the testcase verdict changing.
+Only the indirect test ran off the scheduler, and the code's own comment says it "misses a default that re-asserts an already-set verdict".
+So the alt never learned the default had fired and waited out its guard timer:

+    virtual -> pass
+    --live  -> fail ("alt timed out: default branch not detected")

+The direct mechanism has no scheduler dependency, so the fix is to arm and check it on both paths.

+**Divergence 2: `comp.done` in a value context returned Undefined** — and this one runs the other way, the **virtual** path being the wrong one.
+`blockUntilComponentState` returned `runtime.Undefined` on the scheduler path, which is harmless for the statement form but reads as false in `if (q.done)`:

+    virtual -> fail ("done read as false/undefined in a value context") --live  -> pass

+Pre-existing, and confirmed so against a binary built before the §1y work.
+It sits on the path the conformance corpus runs, and no fixture catches it because the corpus does not use `.done` as a value this way.
+A reminder that the gate protects the corpus, not the language.

+Both fixed; `TestBothClocks_DefaultReassertingVerdictIsDetected` and `TestBothClocks_DoneInValueContextReturnsBool` run one source under both clocks and require the same verdict.
+Reverting either fix fails its test, on the clock it belongs to.
+Gate unchanged: 4754, exit 0.

+### T2.
+Timer-only defaults never fire — SCOPED, not started

+Found alongside §1u and deliberately separated: it behaves the **same on both clocks**, so no probe of clock substitution can distinguish it.

+`invokeDefaults` skips any activated default whose only alternative is a timer timeout, justified by the comment *"we have no real clock so we can't know whether the timer has actually timed out"*.
+That is false under `--live`, where the clock is real, and questionable under the virtual clock, where the timer fires virtually.
+The classic safety-net default — *"if this hangs longer than N seconds, fail"* — therefore never fires:

+    altstep safety() runs on C { [] tsafe.timeout { setverdict(inconc); } }
+    activate(safety()); tsafe.start(0.1);
+    alt { [] p.receive("never") { } [] tlong.timeout { /* this wins */ } }

+ETSI 20.5.1 invokes an activated default when no alternative of the alt matches, and with the timer expired the default's alternative does match.
+The skip was introduced to stop conformance safety nets firing spuriously;
+removing it needs the per-file measurement that change deserves, which is why this is scoped rather than folded into §1u.

 ### T1. `any timer.timeout` does not clear the fired timer — SCOPED, not started

 Found 2026-09-14 alongside §1v, but unrelated to the two-clock work: it